uncomputable/zkp-workshop/README.md

 ## What this is

 This is a workshop about ZKP written in Python.
 We use Jupyter as our interactive learning environment.
-The notebooks cover fundamentals, applications and much more.
-Go through them in any order you want.
-Do what interests you and skip everything else.
-It's a lot of fun 😜
+Each notebook is a chapter.
+The chapters cover fundamentals, applications and much more.
+Explore and have fun 😜

 ## What this _isn't_